Stephane-Lpt/ProjectTalk/README.md

 # ProjectTalk
-A chat directly integrated into your project to speak with all your collaborators and make some links to your code in your messages.
+A chat directly integrated into your jetbrains project to speak with all your collaborators and make some links to your code in your messages.